 I specially developed this recipe so the batter comes together in one large bowl!
 You don’t need to prepare the flax egg separately, which means less washing up.

-- Measure the flour accurately using the spoon and level method.
-Or use the grams measurements.
-Adding too much flour to this bread (or any recipe) will make it dry and dense.
+• Measure the flour accurately using the spoon and level method.
+Or use an electric kitchen scale.
+Adding too much flour to the batter will make the bread dry and dense.

-- Use fresh baking powder and soda.
-Older baking powder and soda lose their effectiveness and result in denser bread.
+• Use fresh baking powder and soda.
+Old baking powder and soda aren’t as effective and will result in dense bread.

-- Don't overmix the batter.
+• Don’t overmix the batter.
 Mix the batter until JUST combined.
-The key is to stop mixing once there are no more streaks of flour or pumpkin puree.
+Please stop mixing when you can’t see any pockets of flour or pumpkin puree.

 Tips for baking the bread loaf